Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/data-objects.md

 ### Model configuration

-Configuration parameters for the generator that need to be also accessible to other generators are specified in the Xomega model in the `xfk:data-objects-config` element under the top level `config` element, which is conventionally placed in the `global_config.xom` file.
+The generator's configuration parameters that need to be also accessible to other generators are specified in the Xomega model in the `xfk:data-objects-config` element under the top-level `config` element, which is conventionally placed in the `global_config.xom` file.

 These parameters include the relative output paths for the generated and customized TypeScript data objects, which may contain {Module} and {File} placeholders to output them by module and data object, as follows.